tamara-re/Capstone-Project/README.md

 Sprint 3: Build the detailViewController
 - the detial view was succesfully implemented.
 Sprint 4: Implement the favorite button features
--tab bar controller was succesfully implemented, however there is a minor bug that is not populating cells properly.
+-tab bar controller was succesfully implemented.

 Models
 all iOS versions, after 2020